Three characterizations of a self-similar aperiodic 2-dimensional subshift: Introduction

 The letters that change from line to line are underlined.
 It is an interesting exercise to show that at the limit, we obtain $\lim_{n\to\infty}s^{2n}(a)|s^{2n}(a)= \widetilde{F}ba|F$ and $\lim_{n\to\infty}s^{2n+1}(a)|s^{2n+1}(a)= \widetilde{F}ab|F$ where $F$ is the well-known right-infinite Fibonacci word \cite{berstel_mots_1980}.
 The rule $s$ can be seen as a substitution that we may apply on the biinfinite words $x=\widetilde{F}ba|F$ and $y=\widetilde{F}ab|F$ and we observe that $s(x)=y$ and $s(y)=x$.
 Thus $s^2(x)=x$ and $s^2(y)=y$ and we say that $x$ and $y$ are fixed points of $s^2$.
 The set of finite words that appear in $x=s^2(x)$ defines a language

 and a subshift

 The subshift $\Xcal_s$ contains $x$, $y$, all shifts of $x$ and $y$, and much more.
 Indeed, $\Xcal_s$ is a Sturmian shift which is an uncountable set.
 The reader will find detailed information on Sturmian sequences in \cite[Chapter 2]{MR1905123} and \cite[Chapter 6]{MR1970385}.
-In particular, $\Xcal_s$ is aperiodic, that is, none of the sequences in $\Xcal_s$ is periodic.
+In particular, $\Xcal_s$ is aperiodic, that is, it is nonempty and none of the sequences in $\Xcal_s$ is periodic.

-It is known since the early work of Morse and Hedlund in \cite{MR0000745} and Coven and Hedlund in \cite{MR0322838} that the 1-dimensional subshift $\Xcal_s$, being a Sturmian subshift, has many equivalent characterizations: \begin{itemize} \item as the subshift generated by the 1-dimensional substitution $s$; \item as the subshift on $\{a,b\}$ having exactly $n+1$ factors of length $n$ and such that the ratio of the frequency of the two letters is $\frac{1+\sqrt{5}}{2}$; \item as the symbolic representation of a rotation on the $1$-dimensional torus $\torus=\R/\Z$ through a partition into two intervals. \end{itemize}
+It is known since the early work of Morse and Hedlund in \cite{MR0000745} and Coven and Hedlund in \cite{MR0322838} that the 1-dimensional subshift $\Xcal_s$, being a Sturmian subshift, has many equivalent characterizations: \begin{itemize} \item as the subshift generated by the 1-dimensional substitution $s$; \item as the subshift on $\{a,b\}$ having exactly $n+1$ factors of length $n$ and such that the ratio of the frequency of the two letters is $\varphi=\frac{1+\sqrt{5}}{2}$; \item as the symbolic representation of a rotation on the $1$-dimensional torus $\torus=\R/\Z$ through a partition into two intervals whose length ratio is the golden mean. \end{itemize}